Theatre Music

 Amen Corner

 Tucked away behind the busy crowd of visitors to St Paul’s Cathedral is the almost rural Amen Corner.
-In 1598 Stow, the Leadenhall Street tailor who became London’s greatest historian called it ‘A short lane which runneth west some small distance, and is there closed up with a gate into a great house, and is called Amen Lane’.
-The great house he had mentioned was the College of Physicians.
-The great college was burned down in the great fire of 1666.
+In 1598 Stow, the Leadenhall Street tailor who became London’s greatest historian called it ‘A short lane which runneth west some small distance, and is there closed up with a gate in a great house, and is called Amen Lane’.
+The house he mentioned was the College of Physicians.
+The college was burned down in the Great Fire of 1666.
 You can still see the original eighteenth-century torch snuffers on the railings.
-The first occupant of number 2 was Wren’s brother-in-law, Cannon Horder, and it became Wren’s second home after his wife died.
-This overlooked spot is always quite, deserted and peaceful.
+The first occupant of number 2 was Wren’s brother-in-law, Canon Holder, and it became Wren’s second home after his wife died.
+This overlooked spot is always quiet, deserted and peaceful.

 College of Heralds

-The College of Heralds, in Queen Victoria Street escaped unscathed during the air raid Bombs in1941 when most nearby buildings were completely demolished.
-This was the one time home of the Earls of Derby and was remodelled in brick; it is said by Sir Christopher Wren, with his St Paul’s lurking above the horizon.
-The College of Heralds is the place to visit to find family coats of arms.
+The College of Heralds in Queen Victoria Street escaped unscathed during the air raids in 1941 when most nearby buildings were completely demolished.
+This was the one-time home of the Earls of Derby and it is said it was remodelled in brick by Sir Christopher Wren, with his St Paul’s lurking above the horizon.
+The College of Heralds is the place to visit to find family coats-of-arms.

 Homes House